 - fails to cover the cost of the seafarer’s repatriation; or

 - has left the seafarer without the necessary maintenance and support; or

-The insurance will cover you for up to four months outstanding wages and entitlements in line with your employment agreement or CBA – SO DON’T LEAVE IT TOO LATE If you wait six months to apply, you’ll only receive four months backpay.
+The insurance will cover you for up to four months’ outstanding wages and entitlements in line with your employment agreement or CBA.
+DON’T LEAVE IT TOO LATE – if you wait six months to apply, you’ll only receive four months’ owed wages.

 The insurance must also cover reasonable expenses such as repatriation, food, clothing where necessary, accommodation, drinking water, essential fuel for survival on board and any necessary medical care.
 It will apply from the moment of abandonment to the time of arrival back home.

-REMEMBER, you can always contact an ITF Inspector or an ITF affiliated union using the ITF Seafarers app or the Look Up section of the ITF Seafarers website or by contacting the ITF Seafarers’ Support team by email at email@example.com
+- Contact an ITF inspector or an ITF affiliated seafarers’ union, using the ITF Seafarers app or the Look Up section of the ITF Seafarers website.